iost-official/iost-docs/docs/4-running-iost-node/Metrics.md

 Add the above configuaration to `iserver.yml`.

-Afther the above steps, you can check IOST metrics in "prometheus\_ip:9091".
+After the above steps, you can check IOST metrics in "prometheus\_ip:9091".
 The following metrics are provided:

 ```
 iost_pob_verify_block: Number of verify blocks